Skip to main content

 What Is Resource Availability?

-Before a project can get off the ground, a project manager needs to take stock of resource availability—the number of resources needed to complete a project and how much time each resource has to dedicate to project work.
+Resource availability describes the number of resources needed to complete a project and how much time each resource has to dedicate to project work.

 Multiple factors determine resource availability.
 Let’s break each down for a closer look.